seatable/seatable-scripts/manual/python/sql.md

     * `LIKE` only supports strings.
 The key word `ILIKE` can be used instead of `LIKE` to make the match case-insensitive.
     * `BETWEEN ...
 AND ...` only supports numbers and time.
 Time constants should be strings in ISO format (e.g. "2020-09-08 00:11:23").
 * `GROUP BY` uses strict syntax.
 The selected fields must appear in group by list, except for aggregation functions (`COUNT`, `SUM`, `MAX`, `MIN`, `AVG`) and formulas (see extended syntax section below).
+* `HAVING` filters rows resulting from the group by clause.
+Only selected fields or aggregation functions can be referenced in having clause.
+Other syntax is the same as specified for the where clause.
 * Fields in "order by" list must be a column or an expression in the selected fields.
 For example, `select a from table order by b` is invalid; while `select a from table order by b` and `select abs(a), b from table order by abs(a)` are valid.
 * Limit options are in MySQL format.
 The general syntax is `OFFSET ...
 LIMIT ...`.
 You may obmit `OFFSET` or `LIMIT`.